chmike/testGioGamma/README.md

 ## Usage

-To install the program execute `go install github.com/chmike/testGioGamma`.
+To install the program execute `go install github.com/chmike/testGioGamma@latest`.

-To run it, execute `testGioGamma` provided that GOBIN is in your $PATH variable.
+To run it, execute `testGioGamma` provided that $GOPATH/bin is in your $PATH variable.